byu-cpe/Maeser/sphinx-docs/development-setup/embedding.md

 ```

 Now, when you run the Maeser app, your new "My Custom Knowledge" branch will retrieve answers from your embedded content.

 ---

+## Automated VectorStore Building tool
+In the maeser folder, there is a folder titled `populate_data`.
+Inside is a tool to very quickly and efficiently build vector stores to use for your model.
+* Make sure to run `source .venv/bin/activate` to open in a virtual environment.
+* cd into the `populate_data` folder
+* run `make` to install all the required dependencies
+* To run the applet, execute the command `python WebClient.py`.
+   * You may upload any number of pdfs and name the dataset in the applet.
+The resulting vectorstore will show up in `populate_data/data_stores`
+   * Each time will overwrite the previous data, so move out the data to the desired location before generating a new set.

+---